novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-52.md

 Therefore, Kim Ah-young would surely be satisfied.

-"She must be going to meet that person."

 Park Min-sook had not been observing Kim Ah-young for just a day or two.

 She could roughly guess who she had met and who she was going to meet.

 Thus, she felt the need to keep more secrets even if Kim Ah-young didn't say anything.

-"I hope she settles her heart soon..."
+'I hope she settles her heart soon...'

 Having experienced youth, Park Min-sook believed everything was just a phase.